 The hand is vital to many aspects of life, enabling a broad array of functions and sensory experience.
 If your hands and joints are injured, painful or suffering from nerve damage, your quality of life may be seriously affected.
 When a hand condition has developed to a certain point, surgery may help people in New Jersey to find relief from ongoing discomfort and pain or improve the function of their hands, wrists and joints.

-At East Coast Plastic Surgery in Red Bank, our skilled NJ hand surgeons provide treatments to people throughout the Tri-State area, including patients suffering from:
+At Rowe Plastic Surgery in Red Bank, our skilled NJ hand surgeons provide treatments to people throughout the Tri-State area, including patients suffering from:

 - Carpal tunnel syndrome

 - Nerve injuries and neuropathy

 - Soft tissue masses or benign tumors in the hand

 - All other hand conditions and damage

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome is a progressive, painful condition that leads to growing weakness in the wrist and hand over time.
 In some cases, it is brought on by a repetitive stress injury at work, while in other cases it is the effect of hormonal changes through pregnancy, childbirth or menopause.
 It can also be caused by damage to the wrist or a medical condition like arthritis.

 This syndrome can interfere with people’s ability to work and enjoy life, and it can lead to significant nerve damage over time.
 The skilled New Jersey hand surgeons at Rowe Plastic Surgery have a high level of expertise in endoscopic carpal tunnel surgery that allows them to provide relief to many suffering patients without opening the hand itself.
 This surgery can be completed on an outpatient basis in Red Bank with a much shorter recovery period than traditional procedures.